lijianfromearth/lijianfromearth/README.md

 Hi there 👋
-I am Lijian, a Research Assistant at the shanghaitech MARS Lab, working with Prof. Sören Schwertfeger.
+I am Lijian, a Research Assistant at HKUST(GZ), working with Professor Renjing Xu.
+Before joining HKUST(GZ), I worked with Professor Sören Schwertfeger at ShanghaiTech University.
-Currently, my work is focused on **Dexterous Hand Manipulation**, **Diffusion Models**, and **Quadruped Control**.
+Currently, my work focuses on VLA and haptic sim2real.

-Before joining ShanghaiTech, I worked at the Industrial and Commercial Bank of China Software Development Center (Beijing).
-I obtained my Bachelor Degree in Computer Science and Technology from Tianjin University of Finance and Economics in 2020.
+Prior to embarking on my research journey, I worked at the Industrial and Commercial Bank of China Software Development Center (Beijing).
+I obtained my Bachelor’s Degree in Computer Science and Technology from Tianjin University of Finance and Economics in 2020.